All payments to individuals in reward for work done, must be made through the payroll system.

 In general, all salary and wage payments to employees are classed as earnings for National Insurance purposes.
 There are three principal exceptions:

-A male aged 65 or over, or a female aged 60 or over need not make further contributions.
-The University must be provided with a certificate of age exception (obtainable from the Department of Work and Pensions) as proof that no deduction for National Insurance is due.
+Individuals in receipt of State Pension do not need to make further contributions.
+The University must be provided with a certificate of age exception certificate (obtainable from the Department of Work and Pensions) as proof that no deduction for National Insurance is due.

 If earnings are below the Earnings Threshold (ET) for National Insurance purposes there will be no liability to pay National Insurance Contributions by the employee or by the employer.